Arnold

 Email: arnieboyle@yahoo.com

-Global Energy International, LLC (GEI) has developed a hydrogen /
+Global Energy International, LLC (GEI) has developed a hydrogen

-indicates that supplementing an internal combustion engine with
+scientific data indicates that supplementing an internal

-and extends engine life.
-As fuel prices continue to rise, global
+improves fuel efficiency, and extends engine life.
+As fuel

-warming, and the environment continue to receive mass media
+continue to receive mass media attention, a stronghold on the

-attention, a stronghold on the market is within reach with our
+market is within reach with our product.

-GEI is currently a California limited liability corporation based
+GEI is currently a California limited liability corporation

-line from Mesa Energy LLC.
+product line from Mesa Energy LLC.

 The company was founded in 2005 by Arnie Boyle.

-For the past three years GEI has been very successful in obtaining
+For the past three years GEI has been very successful in

-has applied for U.S Patent Application No. 11/571,785, and
+Mesa Energy has applied for U.S Patent Application No.

-International.
+11/571,785, and International.
 Patent Application Pub.
-WO.2007/133174 for the

-hydrogen generator ME-1,among other pending patents and
+WO.2007/133174 for the hydrogen generator ME-1,among other

-trademarks.
-Management believes that the executive order from the
+pending patents and trademarks.
+Management believes that the

-California Air Resource Board (CARB) for the off-road application
+executive order from the California Air Resource Board (CARB)

-will be established in the second week of October of 2008.
-The
+for the off-road application will be established in the second

-ME-2 product line is being developed for the on-road applications
+developed for the on-road applications and is well received at

-and is well received at an early stage, as our business grows we
+an early stage, as our business grows we will take on personnel

-will take on personnel to accomplish desired sales, and to
+to accomplish desired sales, and to facilitate the production.

 Prospective consumers are very interested in cutting into the